deregina/classroom_observation/README.md

 # Empowering Rural Education: AI-powered Classroom Observation

 ### :ledger: Introduction
 Texas has the largest number of rural students in the U.S., with 20% of campuses located in rural areas.
-However, rural schools face significant challenges in teacher recruitment, retention and professional development of teachers.
-This challenge negatively impacts course quality, especially in STEM fields.
-Despite these challenges, research on rural education and its evaluation remains limited.
+However, research on rural education and its evaluation remains limited.

 This study explores the potential of **machine learning models to observe classroom instruction and provide valuable feedback to teachers.**
 Additionally, it introduces **a platform where educators can upload classroom videos to receive both transcripts and Pedagogical Observation Protocol (POP; Lara-Alecio & Parker, 1994) predictions, enhancing their ability to assess and improve teaching practices.**